Morgan, Grenfell & Co.: Resurgence

-Morgan Grenfell started to emerge from its period of retreat in the 1960s when the second Viscount Harcourt, a great-grandson of Junius Morgan (through the daughter of his mistress, he was never married), brought in fresh talent leading to a new period of growth and resurgence.
+Morgan Grenfell started to emerge from its period of retreat in the 1960s when William Harcourt, 2nd Viscount Harcourt, a great-grandson of Junius Morgan (through the daughter of his mistress, he was never married), brought in fresh talent leading to a new period of growth and resurgence.
 One of the most important arrivals in 1967 was Sir John Stevens whose training as a solicitor and his experience working both at the IMF in Washington and at the Bank of England (where he became a director and was believed to have narrowly been passed over in 1966 for the governorship) as well as his experience as British Economic Minister in Washington made him an ideal recruit.
 Harcourt needed a younger man to effect needed organisational changes and saw him as a natural successor to the chairmanship of the firm.
 In 1973 as arrangements were being made for Stevens to succeed Harcourt as chairman he unexpectedly died at the age of fifty-nine.

 The Stevens years had nevertheless seen huge changes in the organisation and its culture.
 The firm became once again one of London's leading advisory and corporate finance businesses with a new emphasis on mergers and acquisitions in which it gained a reputation for innovation and daring, surprising for what was regarded as such a traditional firm.
 Banking business to date had largely been based on providing short-term finance to companies through the medium of acceptance credits – the process of guaranteeing repayment of companies' bills of exchange by way of the bank, for a fee or commission, providing their countersignature ("acceptance") so that the bills would secure the finest interest rate for the company when sold to the market.
 This was expanded and new areas of business opened notably in international project and capital goods export finance.
 In asset management the small private client team was transformed into a predominantly institutional investment division, becoming one of the leading London-based asset managers.
 By 1980 Morgan Grenfell was by far the largest manager of international assets for US pension funds, having anticipated early the international diversification of US pension investments which would arise as a consequence of the passing into law of the US Employee Retirement Income Security Act 1974.
 In recognition of the export and capital goods finance department's successes Morgan Grenfell became in 1975 the first merchant bank to be awarded the Queen's Award to Industry for export achievement.